parthenon-hpc-lab/parthenon/docs/interface/sparse.md

 ### Allocation status
-Every `CellVariable` is either allocated or deallocated at all times.
-Furthermore, the `CellVariable`s with the same label but corresponding to different stages (i.e. `MeshBlockData` instances) of the same `MeshBlock` are always either allocated or deallocated on all stages of the mesh block.
+Every `` is either allocated or deallocated at all times.
+Furthermore, the ``s with the same label but corresponding to different stages (i.e. `MeshBlockData` instances) of the same `MeshBlock` are always either allocated or deallocated on all stages of the mesh block.
 This is enforced by the fact that the only public methods to (de)allocate a variable is through the mesh block.
 The `MeshBlock::AllocateSparse` and `MeshBlock::AllocSparseID` functions are